 In accordance with the food and Agriculture Organization of the United Nations, rice represents about 19% of all calories available in the world.

-Below we are going to learn more about the nutritional differences between white and brown rice, and which one is the best in some cases, in addition to possible risks.
+Below we are going to learn more about the different nutritional facts between brown and white rice, and which one is the healthiest, in addition to the possible risks.

-Depending on the USDA National Nutrient Database, 1 cup of long, cooked, and enriched
+Depending on the USDA National Nutrient Database, the nutritional value of 1 cup of cooked long-grain white rice, contains:

 – 205 calories (kcal)